 CAR ACCIDENT ON ICY ROADS IN MINNESOTA

-According to a recent Star Tribune report, Minnesota state troopers were kept extra busy late Friday and early Saturday, responding to more than 260 crashes on icy and snowy roads across the state in a 24-hour period.
+According to a recent Star Tribune report, Minnesota state troopers were kept extra busy late Friday and early Saturday.
+The responded to more than 260 crashes on icy and snowy roads across the state in a 24-hour period.
 People were injured in 33 of those crashes, a State Patrol spokeswoman said via e-mail.
 Our lawyers handle many auto accident cases every year where a crash was caused because someone was driving too fast for the road conditions.

 One critical injury was reported in Itasca County.
-Several of the injury crashes occurred in Stearns and Benton counties, where drivers faced reduced visibility and slick roads during and after light snowfall late Friday, according to the National Weather Service.
+Several of the injury crashes occurred in Stearns and Benton counties, where drivers faced reduced visibility and slick roads during and after light snowfall late Friday.

 The State Patrol said 231 of the icy road crashes statewide resulted in vehicle damage.
 The patrol usually handles 25 to 75 crashes when roads are clear and there is good visibility.

 “Drivers need to be aware that road conditions can change quickly, especially on bridges, underpasses and ramps,” the spokeswoman said.
 “Drivers need to drive at a safe speed when there may be ice on the road, so if they suddenly lose traction with the roadway, they can still correct and not strike another vehicle or hit the ditch.”

 The chance of snowfall should return Wednesday.
-The Weather Service issued a “Hazardous Weather Outlook” for counties in northeastern Minnesota, forecasting between 1 to 4 inches of snow in the North Shore through Saturday evening.
+The Weather Service issued a “Hazardous Weather Outlook” for counties in northeastern Minnesota.
 This could lead to slippery roads, the warning stated.